hoonzis/fluentnest/README.md

 Statistics
 ----------
-You can defined and obtain multiple statistics in the same time.
-The "And" notation can be used to obtain ask for multiple statistics on the same level.
-Note that once that the type of the entity is specified (**<Car>**) all subsequent queries are fixed to it automatically.
+To define an aggregation descriptor with single statistic value one can use the **Statistics** class.
+The **And...** notation can be used to obtain multiple statistics on the same level.
+Note that once that the type of the indexed entity is specified (*Car* in the example bellow) all subsequent queries are fixed to it automatically.

 ```Csharp
 var aggs = Statistics